 Don't be too disappointed.
 We have a lot of very good applicants and picking those with the best potential is really difficult.
 There are still lots of other excellent Chemistry departments in the UK to choose from.
 Also, bear in mind that if, when your results come out, you perform much better in your exams than you were expecting then it could still be possible for you to be accepted at Bristol through UCAS Adjustment even if you have not previously applied to study here.

 What is 'Adjustment'?

 Adjustment is an opportunity for students who have done better than expected in their exams to change their mind about their chosen course.
 To be eligible for adjustment your results must have met and exceeded the conditions of your conditional firm (CF) choice.
 More details can be found on the UCAS website.
-If you decide to register for adjustment then you should immediately get on the phone to the School of Chemistry Undergraduate Admissions Office (0117 92 88153).
-Don't be tempted to rely on email - it's slower and someone else will beat you to it.
-Make it clear that you are applying through 'adjustment' (not clearing).
+If you decide to register for adjustment then you should immediately get on the phone to our central admissions team.
+Make it clear that you are applying through 'adjustment'.
 The quicker you act the more likely you will be to secure a place.
-Please bear in mind that quite often our Chemistry courses will be full and that no adjustment places will be available.

 Our degree programmes

-Can I study any other subjects alongside my Chemistry?
+Can I study any other subjects alongside Chemistry?

 Yes.
 We would like to give you the opportunity to develop a broad understanding of science and study subjects other than Chemistry.
 Half of your first-year teaching will be made up of Chemistry units.
 Alongside these you will spend a third of your first year studying Mathematical Skills for Chemists and Communication & Information Skills in Chemistry.
 The remainder of your first-year will be an optional unit such as Additional Maths, Astronomy, Biochemistry, Pharmacology or Physics.
 This will help you to see how Chemistry interfaces with other scientific disciplines and allows them to continue their interest in these other subjects.
 Details of the options available for each course can be found by clicking on the courses listed on the Undergraduate degree courses page.